emic/fmcsadmin/README.md

 License
 -----
-This software is distributed under the MIT License, see LICENSE.txt and NOTICE.txt for more information.
+This software is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), see LICENSE.txt and NOTICE.txt for more information.